- our blog

 2

-You defaulted loan repayment from money lenders recently
+You defaulted on loan repayment from money lenders recently

-This might mean there might be a risk of you defaulting on your loan with your next money lender, so they may decide not to approve your loan application.
+This represents there might be a risk of you defaulting on your loan with your next money lender, so they may decide not to approve your loan application.

-Money lenders will need to check your loan details with other money lenders through MLCB, so they will be able to know your current loan status and debt before they decide if they should approve your loan.
+Money lenders will need to check your loan details with other money lenders through MLCB in order to find out your current loan and debt status before deciding if they should approve your loan.

 3